From Van to Empire: Scaling Your Trade Business

 Team Builder

-Reality: Critical Point: You're transitioning from worker to manager.
-Many fail here.
+Reality: Critical transition from worker to manager.

 Business Owner